klassijs/klassijs-astellen/README.md

 # Klassijs-astellen

-Control all the Global and Environment variables used in the Klassi-JS framework.
+This is used to control all the Global and Environment variables that's used in klassi-js test framework as well as independently in your own framework/project.

 ## Installation